-In Figure 1, FISH testing is applied to cells in amniotic fluid, obtained from a pregnant woman carrying a baby suspected of having Down syndrome (trisomy 21).
-Three copies of chromosome 21 are observed (red signals).
+For this evaluation, FISH testing is applied to cells in amniotic fluid, obtained from a pregnant woman carrying a baby suspected of having Down syndrome (trisomy 21).
+Three copies of chromosome 21, if present, are observed as red signals using a microscope.
 The green signals (two copies) are for chromosome 13; these are for control purposes and show that the test is working properly.
 FISH supports a clinical diagnosis of trisomy 21.
 The doctors and genetic counselors will work with the woman to help her understand the results of the test.

-In Figure 2, FISH is used to assess breast tumor cells for the presence of an amplified gene, HER-2/neu (red signals).
-In approximately 25% of breast cancers, HER-2/neu is amplified.
-Women with amplified HER-2/neu tumors are treated with a drug (Herceptin) that targets the protein that is the product of the abnormal gene.
-If a woman is NOT positive for HER-2/neu amplification, she is not likely to receive any therapeutic benefit from Herceptin therapy and other drugs are considered.
+FISH is used to assess breast tumor cells for the presence of an amplified gene, HER-2 (red signals).
+In approximately 25% of breast cancers, HER-2 is amplified.
+Women with amplified HER-2 tumors are treated with a drug that targets the protein that is the product of the abnormal gene.
+If a woman is NOT positive for HER-2 amplification, she is not likely to receive any therapeutic benefit from targeted therapy and other drugs are considered.

 (August 16, 2010) Fluorescence In Situ Hybridization (FISH).
 National Human Genome Research Institute [On-line information].
 Available online at http://www.genome.gov/10000206.
 Accessed March 2011.